-I diligently planted several basil plants a few weeks ago.
-A few days later a crazy hail storm arrived.
-Afterwards, my poor basil plants were diminished to nothing but stems.
-So I replanted.
-All along, I was motivated by dreams of pesto.
-Pesto on pizza, pesto on pasta, pesto on sandwiches and pesto on warm potatoes.
+I have dreams of pesto.
+Pesto on pizza, pesto on pasta, pesto on sandwiches, and pesto on warm potatoes.
 Maybe even a bowl of pesto all by itself.

 Basil is a traditional ingredient of pesto, but it doesn’t have to be the only one.
 Translated from Italian, pesto means to crush or to pound.
 And if you’re an Italian grandma, you probably do your crushing and pounding with a mortar and pestle – not a food processor.
 But times have changed, and so should pesto.

 Pesto, meet everyone’s darling green vegetable – kale.
-With kale absolutely everywhere these days, and at an extremely affordable price ($2 – $4 a bunch, on average) it makes good sense to transform a bunch into pesto, as long as you’re using a food processor, that is.
+With kale absolutely everywhere these days and at an extremely affordable price, it makes good sense to transform a bunch into pesto, as long as you’re using a food processor, that is.
 I often find myself with more than enough kale and looking for ways to eat it that aren’t just another plate of greens, if you know what I mean.

 - 1 bunch (3 cups) kale

 - 1/4 cup sunflower seeds

 - 1/2 cup olive oil

 - Pulse sunflower seeds in the food processor until finely ground.